matrix-io/matrix-documentation/docs/matrix-lite/js-reference/nfc.md

     ```

 ### nfc.write()
 Writing allows NDEF messages to be written & erased.
 There is also an option to directly write to a tag's page.
-Writing is normally done withing an NFC read loop.
+Writing is normally done within an NFC read loop.

 ??? summary ".message()"
     ```js